sur Fall Prevention

 Most falls are caused by a combination of risk factors.
 The more risk factors a person has, the greater their chances of falling.

-Healthcare providers can help cut down a person?s risk by reducing the fall risk factors listed above.
+Healthcare providers can help cut down a person's risk by reducing the fall risk factors listed above.